Petros626/GTTL-dataset/README.md

 add some images here.....

 ## Information
 **This data set will be continuously expanded and maintained by me in the future.
-The aim is to collect and label approx. 350.000 images.**
+The aim is to collect and label a huge amount of images (depending on my private time).**

 ## Specifications
 ```
 Data:

 Resolution: 1920×1080 pixels
-Camera: RPi IR-Cut Camera (IR-Filter deactivated)
+Camera: RPi IR-Cut Camera (IR-Filter deactivated) and later RPi Camera (B)
-Sensor: OmniVision OV5647
+Sensor: OmniVision OV5647 (both)
 Lens: M12 mount lens (3.6 mm focal length)
 Format: PNG (Quality Level 95%, Compression Level 0)
 Size: xxx GB